serverless/event-gateway/contrib/README.md

 `helm` and `tiller` functions required for easy deployment of config files to your cluster.
 You can follow instructions [here](https://docs.helm.sh/using_helm/#quickstart) if you have not set this up previously.

-**NOTE:** This portion of the config expects you to have a pre-existing kubernetes cluster (not minikube).
-For local development please check the [minikube](MINIKUBE.md) information.

 Once installed, navigate to the `event-gateway/contrib/helm` folder and install the following components:

 **etcd-operator**